Bhoot – Part One: The Haunted Ship: Production

-In January 2018, it was reported that Kaushal and Pednekar had signed to perform in a horror film produced by Karan Johar.
-The filming began in December 2018, with Kaushal, while Pednekar filmed her portions in late January.
+In January 2018, it was reported that Kaushal and Pednekar had signed a horror film produced by Karan Johar.
+Filming began in December 2018, with Kaushal, while Pednekar filmed her portions in late January 2019.
 Kaushal fractured his cheekbone while shooting for an action sequence in Gujarat.
 A door fell on him which resulted in him getting 13 stitches.
-The shooting of the film ended on 3 September 2019 according to a message on Kaushal's Instagram account.
+The shooting of the film ended on 3 September 2019 according to a post on Kaushal's Instagram account.

 Release

-The film was initially set for release on 15 November 2019, but this was delayed and until 21 February 2020.
+The film was initially set for release on 15 November 2019, but this was delayed until 21 February 2020.

 Soundtrack

 The film has only one song, composed and written by Akhil Sachdeva.

+Reception

 Box office

 Bhoot – Part One: The Haunted Ship earned ₹5.10 crore (51 million rupees) net at the domestic box office on its opening day.
 On the second day, the film collected ₹5.52 crore.
 On the third day, the film collected ₹5.74 crores taking the total opening weekend collection to ₹16.36 crores (163.6 million rupees).